top of page

 Album Selection

+Warm on a Cold Night is one of my favorite albums of all time, so when given the assignment of redesigning an album of our choice, it was the natural candidate.
 While I am not completely opposed to the current visuals of the album, I do think there could be improvement.
 From some research on the decisions behind the album design, it seems that the Japanese characters are purely aesthetic and, in that sense, I don’t think they contribute much to the album overall.

 Mind Map